 - Clerks – private sector wage circular 2019

 - Joinery and Building Trades wage circular 2019.

 You can use your member login to access and download our wage circulars.

 You can also view Modern Awards on the Fair Work Commission website.

 Most Queensland apprentices are entitled to pay rates and conditions covered under a relevant Modern Award or enterprise agreement.
 Adult apprentices (aged 21 or over when they begin their apprenticeship) and school-based apprentices are subject to different pay rates and conditions.

-Some Queensland apprentices were previously engaged under special Queensland regulations with wages less than the Modern Award, but this recently ended.
+Some Queensland apprentices were previously engaged under special Queensland regulations with wages less than the Modern Award, but this ended on 31 December 2013.

 If you need help working out which pay rate or conditions apply to your apprentice, contact Master Builders’ Workplace Relations team.

 An employee is entitled to be paid for up to 32 hours of work lost due to inclement weather (rain or abnormal climatic conditions) in every four week period, under the Building and Construction General On-site Award 2010.
 The periods don’t necessarily start on the first day and end on the last day of each month.